lexdmm/nestjs-graphql-passport-jwt/README.md

 ## Description

-Using JWT - Json Web Token with Typescript NestJS.
+Using JWT - Json Web Token with Typescript NestJS and GraphQL.

 ## Prerequisites to run